archml4iot/ArchML4IoT-models/SmartHome_Models/Statecharts/README.md

-# STL4IoT
+# Multi-state Machines

-This folder contains the STL4IoT statechart models used in our study.
+This folder contains the smart home statechart models used in our study.
 It includes both the generated statechart models derived from the architecture models and the manually created statechart models used for evaluation and comparison.

 ## Folder Structure